-When students learn how to write well, they also learn how to think logically so that they can defend or persuade others to accept their beliefs.
+When students learn how to write well, they also learn how to think logically so that they can defend their beliefs and persuade others to accept their arguments.
 They learn how to tell captivating stories that will inspire others and can change our world.

 Here’s Why I Chose the Name Inkwell Scholars